 Boise State University understands the sensitivity of requested information and shall make efforts to respect the privacy of the reporting party as much as possible.
+Reports of threatening behavior made to CARE will be handled as discreetly as possible with facts made available only to those who need to know to assess and properly intervene.
+Disclosure of threatening behavior may be necessary to protect the health and safety of the campus community or as required by law.
 Retaliation for good faith reporting is prohibited.